Finding a Home

 by Paula Lewis, GSH Housing Locator

-In 2010 I was given the opportunity to work with a particular client who was extremely motivated, self-driven and overall a very positive individual.
-She was a part of an organization that assisted young mothers called alternative housing.
+In 2010, I was given the opportunity to work with a particular client who was extremely motivated, self-driven and overall a very positive individual.
+She was a part of an organization that assisted young mothers with alternative housing.